Immortalin/onefraction/README.md

 ### Client

-Built using `react-native-web` because its really cool and really easy to turn into a mobile app
+Built using `react-native-web` because it's really cool and really easy to turn into a mobile app

 ### Server